kazukazuprogram/identicon/docs/README.md

  - To make Identicon, Enter
     `python3 main.py [Username] --path [Identicon Image File Path]` (You can abridgement [Username] and [Identicon Image File Path])
+  - If you want to create a random Identicon, specify the `--random` option.
+  - If you want the background to be transparent, specify the `--alpha` option.